 How to get to Shi Shi Beach

-Shi Shi Beach is located in Olympic National Park, however, the entrance and trailhead are in the Makah Indian Reservation.
+Shi Shi Beach is located in Olympic National Park, however, the entrance to Shi Shi Beach trail is in the Makah Indian Reservation.
 As such, you’ll need a National Park permit as well as a Makah Reservation permit (more on that below).

 Directions: